 - Contraction ratio: 8:1

 - MATLAB-based tunnel control and data acquisition system

 The facility is also home to two additional, smaller Hangar Tunnels with test section sizes of 1.5′ H x 1.5′ W and 2′ H x 3′ W.

-The Wright Brothers Wind Tunnel is a modern aerodynamic testing facility with a wide variety of commercial, scientific, and educational purposes:
+The Wright Brothers Wind Tunnel is a modern aerodynamic testing facility with a wide variety of commercial, scientific, and educational purposes, including: